 EXPERIENCES - Clinical Experience, Leadership, Service, and Research.
 A highly competitive applicant will present a minimum of:

-- ~200 hours of substantive, longitudinal clinical experiences such as: shadowing a physician, medical mission trips, scribing etc. Please note that volunteering on the floors such as playing/reading to children, stocking shelves and transporting patients is considered good community volunteer experience, but not hands-on clinical experience.
-International experiences are acceptable, but a portion should be in the United States.
+- ~200 hours of substantive, longitudinal clinical experiences such as: shadowing a physician, medical mission trips, scribing, etc. Please note that volunteering on the floors such as playing/reading to children, stocking shelves and transporting patients is considered good community volunteer experience, but not hands-on clinical experience.
+International experiences are acceptable, but a majority should be in the United States.

 - ~100 hours of research in any academic discipline.

 - ~100 hours of direct service of the underserved.

 MCAT exams taken prior to January 1st, 2015 are NOT accepted.